 In a bold move to change the norm, we've recently seen the advent of 'virtual surgeries', using technologies such as video conferencing to allow patients to meet one of a bank of doctors over the web.
 Personally, for minor ailments, I'd be happy to take this route.
 I guess the line starts to get blurred when access is required for detailed patient notes, when patients perhaps are not able to recall or disclose issues they've experienced previously, so it's certainly not a ‘one size fits all’ approach.

-A key challenge in order to provide access to digital diagnoses is the digitisation of your patient notes – the ones that are often seen packed into brown envelopes on the desk of your doctor.
-Digital Transformation of patient records would appear to be key to providing efficient services by these new types of organisation in order to quickly share patient notes prior to online appointments.
+A key challenge in order to provide access to digital diagnoses is the digitization of your patient notes – the ones that are often seen packed into brown envelopes on the desk of your doctor.
+Digital Transformation of patient records would appear to be key to providing efficient services by these new types of organization in order to quickly share patient notes prior to online appointments.

 Many questions spring to mind.
 Could diagnosis get smarter using Cognitive AI and Machine Learning AI-based systems?
 Are there ethical questions to ask if a doctor placed reliance on such Artificial Intelligence-based systems which subsequently proved incorrect?
 Part of the challenge will be a traditional patient-doctor relationship that is so important for many people.
 The benefit though for many is that they can see a GP early and are happy to 'see' a different doctor each time they call for an initial appointment, this will work well.